CompBio-Lab/MESSI_manuscript/docs/report.md

 <!--- add more here? -->

+To start, we measured the computational cost of each method in terms of runtime and memory usage.
+This included the total runtime and memory usage across key stages of the pipeline: input preprocessing, model training, prediction, and feature selection.
+These resource metrics allow for a holistic comparison of methods in terms of both performance and computational efficiency.

-We evaluated classification performance using standard binary classification metrics: area under the receiver operating characteristic curve (AUC), balanced accuracy, and F1 score, computed using 5-fold cross-validation.
+Then, we evaluated classification performance using standard binary classification metrics: area under the receiver operating characteristic curve (AUC), balanced accuracy, and F1 score, computed using 5-fold cross-validation.
 The full cross-validation procedure and metric definitions are detailed in the [Methods] section.
 This allowed us to compare each method’s predictive performance across all datasets in a consistent manner.

-To assess the quality of feature selection, we employed different evaluation strategies for simulated and real datasets.
-For simulated data, where the ground truth is known, we measured the sensitivity and specificity of the selected features to evaluate each method’s ability to distinguish informative variables from noise (see Methods).
-For real datasets, where ground truth is not available, we ranked features by importance for each method and computed pairwise Spearman rank correlations to quantify the similarity in feature prioritization between methods.

-In addition to predictive performance, we measured the computational cost of each method.
-This included the total runtime and memory usage across key stages of the pipeline: input preprocessing, model training, prediction, and feature selection.
-These resource metrics allow for a holistic comparison of methods in terms of both performance and computational efficiency.

-## Simulation studies

-We examined the methods on controlled setting of simulation studies with varying parameters like number of observations, number of predictors in each omics, proportion of signal and correlation between omics and fixed number omics at $3$.
-Each of these combination of parameters were replicated $3$ times to account for data variability.

-We noticed that as signal increases, method tend to perform better, ultimately its AUC score plateaus at 1 as ilustrated in Fig \@ref(fig:sim-grid-plot).
+Due to the fact of ground truth of real datasets are not available, the interpretation of the feature selection part is different than the simulation studies.
+Hence, we have extracted features importances and run it against a Gene Set Enrichment Analysis (GSEA) [cite here] under two public source pathway databases like KEGG [cite here] and PanglaoDB [cite here] to see its biological relevance.

+### Computational Resourcs Usage

+The benchmarking results highlight substantial variation in both runtime duration and memory usage across multiview learning methods and computational stages.

 \begin{figure}

-{\centering \includegraphics[width=0.96\linewidth]{../results/figures/fig_simulated_performance_grid}
+{\centering \includegraphics[width=0.96\linewidth]{../results/figures/fig_computation_resources}

 }

-\caption{Simulation studies performances on AUC and feature selection sensitivity/specificity  with varied signal and correlation in the data.
-Each grid is combination of amount of signal to differentiate response variable classes, and correlation of omics within one complete set of multiomics simulated data.
-The Area under the curve (AUC) score measures ability of method predictive performance on the response variable.
-The sensititivity here is to measure how good methods are identifying the actual signal variables given noise in other variables.
-The specificity here is to measure how good methods are detecting the noises out.}(\#fig:sim-grid-plot)
+\caption{Mean runtime and memory usage of methods across computational stages.(A) Duration (in seconds, log10 scale) of each method separated by stage: preprocessing, model training, prediction, and feature selection.
+(B) Corresponding RAM memory usage (in megabytes, log10 scale) for the same stages.
+Bars represent mean values with error bars indicating standard deviations.
+Each stage is color-coded: preprocessing (yellow), training (blue), prediction (green), and feature selection (pink).}(\#fig:computational-resource-plot)
 \end{figure}

-This is expected, as more clear pattern exist in different groups (i.e. positive vs negative), labels are better and easier for methods to learn.
-On the other hand, we also prove that when there's no signal present, method gives a median AUC of 0.5 , which means it turns out to be randomly guessing the response.
-This result is also trivial, as there's not clear difference between groups, hence hard to distinguish and models struggle to learn anything meaningful.

-With these simple facts, we have showed that simulations are setup correctly, and verified how machine learning works with labelled data.
-Furthermore, we noticed that method given little signal, i.e. $\text{signal} = 1 > 0$, they all start to work well, quickly bumping its $0.5$ AUC to $0.7$.
-This have showed data with little variation provided it is clear difference among groups, current SOTA methods are capable to make reasonably well predictions.
-We also tested against varying correlation in the omics within each dataset.
-But, the role of correlation in this simulation is not depicted clearly and requires further understanding and exploration.

-From this simulation for classification performance, DIABLO with different design matrices showed relatively good performance ranking at top.
-Cooperative Learning follows next with consistent distribution of AUC scores, and less variable compared to other methods.
-MOFA + glmnet and RGCCA + LDA are in the middle, with high variability.
-Lastly, MOGONET showed consistenly low performance compared to others and only performing well at no signal and full correlation between omics.

-In terms of ability and quality of feature selection (Fig \@ref(fig:sim-grid-plot)), only Cooperative Learning showed consistent behavior and choosing those meaningful biomarkers out compared to other methods.
-DIABLO is slightly behind it, and with higher variability at the sensitivity distribution.
-All other methods performed poorly, since they're quite unstable and could have any performance.

-We believe these sets of simulation studies could be used for future method development, and test them against various scenarios of multiomics data.
-More parameters could be involved to rigorously test method's robustness.
-This could be achieved with ease with our proposed pipeline, as we need is to setup the correct data and rest is just handled by these fixed and reproducible workflows.
+As shown in (Fig \@ref(fig:computational-resource-plot) panel A), model training is consistently the most time-consuming step across all methods, with MULTIVIEW and MOGONET requiring notably longer durations compared to RGCCA, MOFA, and DIABLO.
+Despite the high training time of MULTIVIEW, its prediction stage is relatively efficient and on par with other methods.
+Preprocessing time remains consistent across methods, suggesting similar data preparation pipelines or overheads.
+Feature selection duration shows more variability, with MULTIVIEW again standing out as the most computationally expensive, while DIABLO and MOFA appear to be the most efficient overall.

+In terms of RAM usage (Fig \@ref(fig:computational-resource-plot) panel B), similar trends are observed.
+Model training and prediction steps tend to demand more memory than preprocessing or feature selection, particularly for MULTIVIEW and MOGONET, which consume the most memory during prediction.
+This is likely due to the complexity of their underlying architectures or model size.
+Interestingly, DIABLO and MOFA show efficient memory use across all stages, indicating their suitability for resource-constrained environments.
+The consistently higher memory demand during the prediction phase for MULTIVIEW raises practical concerns for deployment, especially in real-time or large-scale applications.
+Overall, while MULTIVIEW and MOGONET may offer modeling advantages, they do so at the cost of higher computational resource requirements.

 ### Real dataset classification performances